Good morning everyone, and welcome to a new RJ Aviation flight review!

 The seatback contents included the safety card, an information card, United’s “Hemispheres” duty-free magazine, and an air sickness bag.

-After getting settled, the captain welcomed us aboard our 8 hour 37 minute flight to Geneva and informed us that there would be at least a 30-minute delay due to a cargo load issue.
+After getting settled, the captain welcomed us aboard our 8 hour 37 minute flight to Newark and informed us that there would be at least a 30-minute delay due to a cargo load issue.
 I knew these delays can get longer as time goes on, so I was nervous.
 The delay was then extended to one hour.
 At this point, the flight attendants started the service and brought glasses of water and Biscoff cookies to everyone.

 The delay kept getting extended, and the passengers were visibly getting agitated.
 At least it meant I could spot some interesting aircraft.
 Have you seen my four Austrian Airlines flight reviews yet? 🙂